 The One and Groups installers are for PC hardware (x86, both 32 and 64 bits).
 We do not have Windows installers for other hardware platforms.

 Windows XP is not supported, nor are portable installations (e.g. installed to a USB memory stick).

-We fully test each release on the current stable version of macOS and perform a spot check on the most recent previous one.
-As of September 2018, that means 10.15 Catalina and 10.14 Mojave.
+We fully test each release on MacOS 10.9-10.12, 10.13 (uses a different installer), 10.14, MacOS 13 (Ventura) and perform a spot check on 11.0 Big Sur and 10.15 Catalina.
 These are the versions for which we provide official support.
 If you now use 10.13 High Sierra you will want to read our article discussing the changes that it brings.
 If you are considering upgrading to 10.14 Mojave, please see our article about Mojave support.

 We regularly receive reports of One and Groups running fine on macOS 10.9 Mavericks, 10.10 Yosemite, 10.11 El Capitan, 10.12 Sierra, and 10.13 High Sierra.
 We no longer test on them so we cannot offer advanced troubleshooting for them.
 One and Groups will not run on previous versions of macOS.

 In general, we do not support beta releases of any operating system.
 We test beta versions of macOS when they are available with the goal of supporting the operating system at the time of public release.

 We fully test each release against the current stable 64 bit versions of Fedora and Ubuntu, and perform a spot check on the latest CentOS, OpenSUSE, and Ubuntu LTS, using the default desktop environment and setup of each.